codemagic-ci-cd/codemagic-docs/content/building/automatic-build-triggering.md

 Codemagic automatically adds webhooks to GitHub, GitLab, and Bitbucket after you have enabled any of the triggers in **App settings** > **Automatic build triggering**.

+### Setup webhooks manually

-In case of failure to add a webhook, you should manually set up the webhook in your repository hosting service to enable automatic builds in response to events in the repository.
+In case of failure to add a webhook automatically, adding triggers in `codemagic.yaml` workflow settings, or app being added from a custom source, you should manually set up the webhook in your repository hosting service to enable automatic builds in response to events in the repository.

 * **GitHub**: Open your project and navigate to **Settings** > **Webhooks** > **Add webhook**, paste the **payload URL** from below, make sure **Content type** is `application/json` and select the following events: **Branch or tag creation**, **Pull requests**, **Pushes**.